rootstrap/blog/content/Voice Over - Fernanda Toledo.md

-# How to make your app accessible using Voice Over
+# How to make your app accessible using VoiceOver

 ![](https://github.com/rootstrap/blog/blob/voice-over/content/images/glasses.jpg)